 Are we obligated to post in Spanish and other foreign languages?

 It’s highly likely.
-In 22 states, certain posters must be displayed in Spanish even if you have no Spanish-speaking employees.
+In about half the states, employers must display certain postings, in Spanish even if all employees are proficient in English.
 Plus, cities and counties often require posters in multiple languages even if all employees are proficient in English.
-Some laws also require foreign language postings based on the languages spoken by employees.
+Some laws at the federal, state and local levels also require foreign language postings based on the languages spoken by employees.

 As a federal contractor, do we have to display the federal contractor labor law postings at every worksite?

 Not necessarily.
-Federal contractors must post up to 14 additional labor law postings, which depend on the types of contracts and their value.
+Federal contractors must post several additional labor law postings, which depend on the types of contracts and their value.
 In general, posters must be displayed only in locations where federal contract work is performed or supported.

 What are the posting requirements for job applicants, and how do we handle them for in-person vs. online hiring?